samjschapiro/cs225_project/admin/results.md

 * Randomly choose a pair of airports for which the shortest path has **2 stops**, compute the actual distance, and compare it to the distance returned by the Floyd Warshall algorithm.

 # A* Search
+## Highlights
+* When attempting to find shortest distance to get from SJC to HND, this function calculated that teh shortest distance is 11287.3 kilometers.

 ## Tests
 To ensure our A* Search was working as intended, we wrote the following test cases:
 * Test that the distance between every airport and itself was 0.